[ad_1]

 “This is a very serious issue and we have ordered a forensic investigation into each individual event,” said Gadkari, adding that the government will take appropriate action after the exact technical reason behind the accident is known.

 A government-appointed team that includes experts from the Indian Institute of Science (IISC) and Centre for Fire Explosives and Environment Safety has been deputed to visit and investigate the accident sites in Vellore, Pune and Trichy.
-Asked whether the high recurrence of such incidents — particularly those involving models from the same — merit a stricter action such as a mandatory recall of vehicles, a senior official of the road ministry said that said unless one knows the reason for the mishaps, it would be speculative to comment.
+Asked whether the high recurrence of such incidents — particularly those involving models from the same companies — merit a stricter action such as a mandatory recall of vehicles, a senior official of the road ministry said that said unless one knows the reason for the mishaps, it would be speculative to comment.
 “Nobody called for such actions when a popular car brand from a large automobile company saw several cases of its model catching fire,” he pointed out.

 EV sales in the country witnessed over three-fold jump last fiscal with two-wheeler offtake leading the segment, according to data compiled by automobile dealers’ body FADA.
 Total electric vehicle (EV) retails reached 429,217 units in 2021-22, a rise of three-fold from 134,821 units in the financial year 2020-21, the industry body said.